isDynamics/isDynamics.github.io/_pages/about.md

 - Research Methods: Experimental design, statistical analysis

 ## Outside of Research
-When I’m not working, I enjoy long distance running, playing football, cooking, and camping.
+When I’m not working, I enjoy long distance running, playing football, cooking, and wild camping.

 ## Get in Touch
 Feel free to [contact me](/contact/) or connect on [LinkedIn](https://www.linkedin.com/in/thomas-aston-85580a19b/) to discuss research, collaborations, or just to say hello!